Mirza Ali Aqa Tabrizi: The term Ayatullah

 He was the first one to use the term Ayatullah for the sources of emulation in Najaf.

 Assassination

-Thiqa tul-Islam is number five from right in first series of execution by Russian forces, 1911.
+Thiqat ul-Islam is number five from right in first series of execution by Russian forces, 1911.

 After the conclusion of the Tabriz Siege by Russian forces a conflict between the Russian forces and the revolutionaries broke out on December 21, 1911.
 The Russians insisted that he should sign a letter confirming the responsibility of revolutionaries in starting the conflict.
 He refused, and Russians hanged him with twelve others on the day of Ashura, December 31, 1911.
 The Russians continued to kill the constitutional revolutionaries of Tabriz and their relatives en masse and many civilians of Tabriz as well.
 The total number of executions is estimated to have been about 1,200.

-Thiqat tul-Islam's tomb, outside the Mausoleum of Poets building, Tabriz.
+Thiqat ul-Islam's tomb, outside the Mausoleum of Poets building, Tabriz.

 The original photography of his hanging is currently shown in Azerbaijan Museum.